pingcap/docs-cn/system-variables.md

 - Type: Integer
 - Default value: `-1`
 - Range: `[-1, 1048576]`
-- Specifies the maximum number of [`PREPARE`](/sql-statements/sql-statement-prepare.md) statements in a session.
+- Specifies the maximum number of [`PREPARE`](/sql-statements/sql-statement-prepare.md) statements in the current TiDB instance.
-- The value of `-1` means no limit on the maximum number of `PREPARE` statements in a session.
+- The value of `-1` means no limit on the maximum number of `PREPARE` statements in the current TiDB instance.
 - If you set the variable to a value that exceeds the upper limit `1048576`, `1048576` is used instead:

 ```sql